CHOOSING BUNGALOW PAINT COLORS, Part 1

 The hideous truth is that lead’s toxicity was recognized & recorded as early as 2000 BC.
 Historians believe that the high exposure to lead, heavily used as a preservative, was a contributing force to the decline of the Roman Empire.
 In Germany, 1696, a decree was issued forbidding the use of lead-based additives in any wine product.
 The punishment for anyone who was discovered to have added it was death!

 1763 Benjamin Franklin wrote about the “dry gripes” (colic) and “dangles” (wrist drop) which affected painters, typesetters & tinkers, who went from house to house repairing household items made of metal.
-You can read his letter to a friend, both horrible & fascinating, about the ill effects of lead that he had observed, here.
+You can read his letter to a friend, both horrible & fascinating, about the ill effects of lead that he had both experienced & observed, here.

 lead-paint-used-in-bungalowsIn “Star of the East,” Charles Dickens, an astute observer of the damaging effects of the Industrial Revolution, wrote about the terrible results of lead poisoning on the poor women who worked in London’s white lead mills.
 “Her brain is coming out her ear & it hurts her dreadful…”.